miguelvalente/miguelvalentexyz/content/posts/mpv-two-weeks/mvp-two-weeks.md

 # The Switcheroo

 My role switched a lot, but I didn't mind.
 The so condemned context switching actually worked for me, unlike some Carl Newport shills might say.
 One moment, I was figuring out the project, looking at solutions and resources.
 The next, I was immersed in backend development, refining code, writing tests, and trying to get the darned CI to pass.
 Then, I was talking with the client, coming up with solutions on the spot, and nudging him in a direction that made more sense for development.
-To immediately after start drafting a UI that made sense and was minimal effort for the frontend developer I subcontracted and coordinated with.
+After these discussions, I immediately began drafting a UI that was both intuitive and straightforward, aiming to minimize the effort for the frontend developer I had subcontracted and was coordinating with.
 A lot of switching accompanied by a lot of freedom.

 # Tech Stack: Stumbling Blocks to Stepping Stones